octocloudlabs/supercharge-docs/docs/ray/lab-6.md

 ---

 ## Change the Line Number
-You can also change the line number that the popup appears on.
+You can also change the line number that the CodeTour popup appears on.

 Roll over the message, then click on the three dots.